denten-books/plain-text/2-device.md

 literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
-The origins of computer science and literary formalism can be traced back to a set of shared theoretical assumptions and technological contingencies coming to fore of telecommunications at in the first few decades of the twentieth century.
+The origins of computer science and literary formalism can be traced back to shared theoretical assumptions and technological contingencies coming to fore of telecommunications at in the first few decades of the twentieth century.